Chop: This means things just need to be made smaller but not necessarily perfectly even

 Here are some other suggestions that might make your knife work go a little more quickly:

 - Make sure you have good quality knives and keep them sharpened as this will contribute to faster chopping.
-A good pair of kitchen shears can also make easier work of cutting herbs, scallions and other delicate foods.
+A good pair of kitchen shears (paid links) can also make easier work of cutting herbs, scallions and other delicate foods.

 - Try to make your chopping efficient by cutting through multiple vegetables or layers at once, for example, lining up carrots or green beans side-by-side, and stacking onion slices so you can cut through several at once.